matart15/graphql-api-cdk-serverless-postgres/README.md

 This is a fork of a repo which was [livestreamed](https://youtu.be/pXd9BCwpjhA) by [Nader Dabit](https://twitter.com/dabit3) that is modified to use [Prisma](https://www.prisma.io/).

+## Warning: The stack is not free

-## Note: This stack will not come under the free tier.
+This stack will not come under the free tier.
 To delete all resources after you're done, use the following command:

 ```sh
 yarn cdk destroy --profile profileName